Sometimes you may not find the pre-defined template for your preferred Merchant and you may need to Generate A Custom Product Feed for your Merchant.

 1. Go to your product feed dashboard.

 It will take you to the feed creation page.

-Now, on the Configure Feed Attribute section, you will see that only one attribute is added, which is the Product ID.
+Here you will see only one pre-made attribute, which is the Product ID.

 These attributes will be listed as groups, such as Basic Information, Availability & Price, Unique Product Identifiers, etc.